-A 49 year-old male was arrested for public intoxication after he was found passed out near a business on Victoria Street.
-The male was lodged in cells until he was sober and issued a summary offence ticket upon his release.
+A 30-year-old male was arrested for public intoxication after police were called to deal with the male drinking alcohol from a flask at a stadium hockey game.
+The male was lodged in cells until he was sober and issued a summary offence ticket for public intoxication.

 Anyone with information related to these incidents is asked to contact the Amherst Police Department at 667-8600 or Crime Stoppers at 1-800-222-TIPS (8477).